superuser4/gstrike/README.md

 # gstrike
-Custom C2 Framework targeting Windows &amp; Linux.
+Custom C2 Framework, meant to be payload agnostic.